It may sound like a contradiction, but pianist Dr Azariah Tan’s hearing impairment has made him a better player.

 The 26-year- old has also received multiple full scholarships from the University of Michigan, the National Arts Council of Singapore, the Yamaha Music Foundation of Japan, and from prestigious music festivals such as the Kirishima Music Festival in Japan and the Gilmore International Keyboard Festival in Kalamazoo, Michigan.
 Earlier in 2017, he was announced as the latest recipient of the Paul Abisheganaden Grant.
 The prize, in memory of Singapore music pioneer and Cultural Medallion recipient Paul Abisheganaden, is awarded to NUS students and alumni who have made significant contributions to the performing arts.

-Now an assistant lecturer who also conducts workshops and masterclasses worldwide, he has competed and performed in various festivals and competitions worldwide.
+Now an staff accompanist who also conducts workshops and masterclasses worldwide, he has competed and performed in various festivals and competitions worldwide.
 A first-prize winner in competitions such as the 2010 Bradshaw and Bruno International Piano Competition, the American Prize 2012 and the 2009 National Piano and Violin Competition in Singapore, Azariah has performed at John F. Kennedy Center as one of the four recipients of the VSArts International Young Soloists Award, as well as at the Shakespeare Lansburgh Theatre in Washington DC as a guest artiste of VSArts.
 He has also performed with the Polish Silesian Philharmonic Orchestra in Japan, the Singapore Symphony Orchestra and world-renowned pianist Kevin Kern at the Esplanade Concert Hall.

 Azariah has admitted, in an interview, that his hearing impairment can be frustrating at times.
 Specifically, he pointed out that hearing aids cannot differentiate between noises and voices as well as human ears can.